 One minute you’d have no visibility.
 Then you’d blink and see mountain after mountain for miles around.

 You can find it on Google Maps by searching for Los Altos del Golan.

 Mirador in the Trees

 To the west of the town is the Mirador in the trees (Mirador Los Pinos).
-For just 30 pesos, you get to climb to various viewing platforms and lookouts in the trees (safely strapped in with a harness).
+For just a few pesos, you get to climb to various viewing platforms and lookouts in the trees (safely strapped in with a harness).

 The perfect activity if you’re looking for an adrenaline rush.
 While the landscape will be best enjoyed outside of the rainy season, a break in the clouds at any time of year will leave you with jaw-dropping views.

 Temazcal ceremonies aren’t exclusive to San José, you can find them across the southern states of Mexico.
 Temazcal – a low-heat sweat lodge, like a sauna – is an indigenous ceremony meant to purify the body, heal the spirit and enrich your health.

 Temazcal Los 4 Elementos (with Shaman Navarro) is located along the main road in this Oaxaca mushroom town.
 It’s a short walk from the town or you can take a tuk-tuk for just a few pesos.